awsdocs/amazon-sumerian-user-guide/doc-source/sumerian-gettingstarted.md

 ## Next Steps<a name="sumerian-gettingstarted-nextsteps"></a>

-Learn more about Sumerian in the next chapter, \.
+Learn more about Sumerian in the next chapter, [Amazon Sumerian Concepts](sumerian-concepts.md)\.